KazeFX/SushiCatBot/README.md

 Commands:

 !help : Shows a short manual.\
-!d \<number> : number is the sides of the dice you want to throw.
+!d \<number> : number is the number of sides of the dice you want to throw.
 Gives you an error if the number of sides don't match allowed tabletop dice.